A-Productions/bricker/developer-notes.md

     * Add more brick types
     * Improve brick topology for 3D printing
     * Use shader-based bevel as opposed to geometry-based bevel
-    * When switching to Bricker v1.7, update the following properties to be of subtype 'percentage' (and update values from outdated versions of Bricker):
-        * cm.gap
-        * cm.logoScale
-        * cm.logoInset
     * improve intelligence of `getFirstImgTexNodes` function
         * choose prominent textures
         * ignore normal/bump textures